 Then a second goat would become the scapegoat.
 The priest would lay both his hands on the head of the goat, confess the sins and rebellion of the people and send the goat outside the camp, symbolically removing the sins away from the people.

 Everything unholy was kept outside the camp, including the carcasses of the bull and the first goat.
-The scapegoat, and even the men who released the scapegoat and who carried the remains of the first animals – both had to be cleansed before rejoining the camp.
+The scapegoat and even the men who released the scapegoat and carried the remains of the first animals both had to be cleansed before rejoining the camp.

 The camp was precious to the Israelites, as inside the camp was the tabernacle and later the temple.
 All things unclean were strictly kept outside the camp.
-To be outside the camp was to be separate from God, was to be unclean (see Leviticus 13:45-46) and cut off both by the community and the covenant.
+To be outside the camp was to be separate from God – to be unclean (see Leviticus 13:45-46) and cut off both by the community and the covenant.

 Nobody wanted to be outside the camp.

-Now the Scriptures teach us that Jesus has left the comfort of the camp, he is outside with the sick, the needy, the sinners and the destitute.
+Now the Scriptures teach us that Jesus has left the comfort of the camp and is outside with the sick, the needy, the sinners and the destitute.

-If today we leave the comfort of the camp, there will be a huge price to pay just as there was for the people who originally received the letter of Hebrews.
+If we leave the comfort of the camp today, there will be a huge price to pay, just as there was for the people who originally received the letter of Hebrews.
 For this early church, the camp represented the safety and comfort of Judaism and the Law of God.
-The book of Hebrews was written to these Hebrew believers, some of who were thinking of turning back to Judaism, as Judaism was a legal religion in Rome.
+The book of Hebrews was written to these Hebrew believers, some of whom were thinking of turning back to Judaism, as Judaism was a legal religion in Rome.
 The writer is saying that you must separate yourselves from Judaism to Christ.
-You must leave the comfort of the camp of Judaism, of your culture, of your history, and you must turn your back on it, and be looked upon with disgrace by leaving the camp to be with Christ.
+You must leave the comfort of the camp of Judaism, of your culture, of your history, and you must turn your back on it and be looked upon with disgrace by leaving the camp to be with Christ.

 Are you and I willing to be disgraced?
 Are we willing to leave our comfort, our culture?
 I am from a Canadian culture and my culture is strongly comfortable, but it is in opposition to Christ.
 Am I willing to bear the disgrace with Christ and abandon my camp, my culture, my comfort?

-Jesus loved you enough that he was willing to do exactly that for you.
-He was willing to leave his camp (heaven) to be despised, rejected and scorned by men.
-He was willing to do it just because of how much he loves you.
+Jesus loved you enough to be willing to do exactly that for you.
+He was willing to leave His camp (heaven) to be despised, rejected and scorned by men.
+He was willing to do it just because of how much He loves you.
 Jesus became our scapegoat.
-Spiritually we laid our hands on him and Jesus willingly took the sins and rebellion of every human heart upon himself as he left the camp and died on Calvary.
-Praise God that Jesus is our scapegoat, that he left the comfort of his camp in heaven and took the punishment we deserved upon himself.
+Spiritually, we laid our hands on Him and Jesus willingly took the sins and rebellion of every human heart upon Himself as He left the camp and died on Calvary.
+Praise God that Jesus is our scapegoat, that He left the comfort of His camp in heaven and took the punishment we deserved upon Himself.

 In a similar way, Jesus went and called the sinners and the sick (Mark 2:17).
 Jesus was regularly accused of hanging out with tax collectors and prostitutes: the unclean.
 Jesus was way outside the camp.

-Our question at the beginning of this article was if Jesus were in your city, where would he be?
-Jesus is in your city and I believe he is outside the camp.
-He is out there with the hurting, the broken, the sinners, the drug addicts, the homeless, the poor and the orphans.
+Our question at the beginning of this article was if Jesus were in your city, where would He be?
+Jesus is in your city and I believe He is outside the camp.
+He is out there with the hurting, the broken, the drug addicts, the homeless, the poor and the orphans.
 Let us encourage one another to get outside the camp.
-Jesus is there, he wants to meet with us.
-As Christ’s church, his bride, let us go and meet him.
+Jesus is there and He wants to meet with us.
+As Christ’s church, His bride, let us go and meet Him.